 It can often feel like having kids and a career are mutually exclusive.
 What are your thoughts on this?

 This is true and there are still far too many challenges facing women trying to have both.
 I think it’s important to add the word ‘yet’ to any woman saying I can’t.
 Resilience is so important and building confidence from any source of strength in your life is key.

 What is the best career advice you have ever been given?

-- Take on less responsibilities and fulfil them exceptionally well rather than doing a mediocre job at many things.
+- Take on fewer responsibilities and fulfill them exceptionally well rather than doing a mediocre job at many things.

 - Always manage expectations in both personal and professional life.
 Frustration happens when expectations and observations vary.

-- If you don’t feel like you are jumping off a cliff once a week, you aren’t growing.
+- If you don’t feel like you’re jumping off a cliff once a week, you aren’t growing.

-Favourite time of the day is…when I see my kids after school.
+My favorite time of the day is… when I see my kids after school.

 I’m happiest when… surrounded by my family or celebrating a successful work engagement.